Kori-San/baley/README.md

 - docker

 # About
 Kori-San - 2022.
-If you enjoyed Baley please check ['$ gpro'](https://github.com/Kori-San/gpro) which a command line tool too, but for OpenProject!
+If you enjoyed Baley please check ['$ gpro'](https://github.com/Kori-San/gpro) which is a command line tool too, but for OpenProject!